Liviru-Nava/EAD_buffet_reservation_system/README.md

 **BUFFET RESERVATION SYSTEM**

--->This project is related to buffet reservation systems visible in hotels -->The system currently stores the information about existing buffets (Breakfast, Lunch and Dinner Buffet)
+-->This project is related to buffet reservation systems visible in hotels.
+-->The system currently stores the information about existing buffets (Breakfast, Lunch and Dinner Buffet).

 **FEATURES OF THIS PROJECT**
 - There is a login interface, for both the Admin and the Receptionist.